nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 ### Highlights

 As languages differ quite a lot, here is a set of captures available to you when building a `highlights.scm` query.
-One important thing to note is that many of these capture groups are not supported by `neovim` for now, and will not have any effect on highlighting.
-We will work on improving highlighting in the near future though.
+Note that your colorscheme needs to define (or link) these captures as highlight groups.

 #### Misc